Lhhiep-maxcode/DaLGM/README.md

-# LGM-from-scratch
+# DaLGM

-A custom reimplementation and extension of **Large Gaussian Model (LGM)** for feed-forward 3D object reconstruction from multi-view images.
-The model predicts a 3D Gaussian Splatting (3DGS) representation from 9 input views and renders novel views at high quality.
+The official implementation of DaLGM, a depth-aware extension of the Large Multi-View Gaussian Model (LGM) for feed-forward 3D object reconstruction.
+Given 9 input views, the model predicts a 3D Gaussian Splatting (3DGS) representation and renders high-quality novel views while improving geometric fidelity and training efficiency through depth supervision and Gaussian pruning.

 ---